dojo/docs/dojo/require.rst

 Dojo's package concept
 ----------------------

 Dojo's code is split into modules which are similar to packages in Java except that in Dojo a module can contain both constructors (like classes in Java) and simple functions.
-For example, the "dojo.string" module contains a number of functions, such as `dojo.string.substitute() <dojo/string>`_.
-The "`dojo.dnd <dojo/dnd>`_" module contains a number of constructors such as dojo.dnd.Container dojo.dnd.Source in additon to top-level functions and properties on the dojo.dnd object.
+For example, the "dojo.string" module contains a number of functions, such as :ref:`dojo.string.substitute() <dojo/string>`.
+The ":ref:`dojo.dnd <dojo/dnd>`" module contains a number of constructors such as dojo.dnd.Container dojo.dnd.Source in additon to top-level functions and properties on the dojo.dnd object.

 Naming conventions
 ------------------